 A typical flexible joint comprises one or more metal bellows (most commonly stainless steel) or from materials such as rubber, fabric, or plastic such as PTFE.
 While materials such as rubber, plastic, and fabric have their limitations, metal is the most versatile of all materials.

 Metals are suitable for use at high temperatures, as well as, have high strength properties, and are resistant to corrosion.
-Industrial expansion joints are designed to safely absorb the dimensional changes of steel pipe systems and ducts.
+In addition, we offer industrial expansion joints to safely absorb the dimensional changes of steel pipe systems and ducts.

 The changes could be heat-induced expansion and contraction, vibrations caused by rotating machinery, pressure deformations, misalignment during installation, or building settlements.

 The most important part of the flexible joint is the bellow.
-The bellows are made up of a series of convolutions, with the shape of the convolution designed to withstand the system’s internal pressure but flexible enough to accept axial, lateral, and angular deflections.
+We provide bellows with a series of convolutions.
+The shape of the convolution help withstands the system’s internal pressure but is elastic enough to accept axial, lateral, and angular deflections.

-Steel expansion joints are important components in many industries and are used extensively in among others:
+Steel expansion joints are essential components in many industries and are used extensively in among others:

-- Flexible expansion joints are often installed near boilers, heat exchangers, pumps, turbines, condensers, engines, and long pipe systems or pipe ducts.
+We can install Flexible expansion joints near boilers, heat exchangers, pumps, turbines, condensers, engines, and long pipe systems or pipe ducts.

 Why Would I Need a Flexible Joint?